duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 With the princess by his side, the pig felt invincible and got [nothing to fear](https://youtu.be/BZsXcc_tC-o?si=i2Icc5RQ-Q4WNEjq).
-She [raised him up to more than he could be](https://youtu.be/wEpeTyazaKI?si=MLUs67jbBnIRb-4h), filling the cracks in his heart with her light.
+She [raised him up to more than he could be](https://youtu.be/wEpeTyazaKI?si=MLUs67jbBnIRb-4h), filling the cracks in his heart with her love.

 ---